gleicon/ebook_cto_field_guide/index.md

 Make it so at least 3 people interview a candidate, one of them someone with good people skills (HR partner).
 Gather everyone together, compare notes and make a call based on how you all read the candidate.
 Ask the hard questions beyond "cultural fit".
 You don't want someone tame or aggressive, friend or public figure - you want the best for the team.

-It is easy once you start organising a basic interview guideline and a process where you ensure no biases are applied — it can use a daily or weekly committee to quickly assess the notes you took while interviewing.
+It is easy once you start organizing a basic interview guideline and a process where you ensure no biases are applied — it can use a daily or weekly committee to quickly assess the notes you took while interviewing.
 You take notes when you interview someone, right ?

 ##### Are there hidden functions ?
-(Infosec done by a SRE, prioritisation done by committees) ?
+(Infosec done by a SRE, prioritization done by committees) ?

 Understaffed teams have a reason: no headcount, no leadership, reorgs, acquisitions, bad leadership.
 You have to learn about them and the whys.
-Prioritisation done by committees appear here because that's the tool of micromanagers.
+Prioritization done by committees appear here because that's the tool of micromanagers.
 Decisions require owners, the best teams own their decisions.
 The mediocre ones wait on external guidelines and quality of work suffer.
 You want to know about that.

 ##### Any functions/procedures depend on a single individual ? (e.g. the person that knows legacy code or how to deploy, or point of contact to solve an issue)

 No heroes, no bus factor should be allowed for the sake of people's mental health.
 If you have them, HR can tell you the reason: new engineers only go for the nice frontend project, product is being discontinued, no one can put up to work with this or that person and so on.
 Something is up and you wanna know upfront.

-##### Any team missing ?
+##### Any team missing or leaving altogether ?
 Infosec, SRE or Platform infrastructure, Engineering tools, Data engineering, Data Science, Product Engineering, Digital channels, Notifications teams ?
 The big rewrite team ?
 The team that should manage the legacy while the rewrite team is doing their thing ?

-Staffing decisions again, you need context and history.
+Staffing decisions that you need context and history.
 Managers tend to leave a trail of destruction behind when they are under pressure and decide to leave.
 If you are joining a company or team because of that, look further.

+There might be provisions for teams that can't be built.
+There are commitments that won't be fulfilled just by hiring.

 ##### Is remote work allowed ?
 Is it successful ?

 How do you do it, how do you measure it.
 Tip: if remote work doesn't work for you, look up the chain of command.
-A good manager is required for remote team to be successful — good in the sense of communicating well, planning ahead and knowing how to organise team rituals.
+A good manager is required for remote team to be successful — good in the sense of communicating well, planning ahead and knowing how to organize team rituals.

+###### Pandemic add-on

+We don't know how the world will be as we learn and adapt to all that happened but remote work was not optional.
+We got isolated and highly anxious about all things that we had for granted in the office.

+The above applies - successful teams were able to navigate mostly due to reasonable management practices, sometimes leaning on the side of overworking and finding out adjustments.

+I suggest you to run periodic surveys - it can be a simple NPS form or "What to start/stop/continue doing" format to assess team dynamics.

+Also companies that had written practices as RFC, PRD, WIKIs and collaborative documents thrived as their async nature helped a lot.
+Hashicorp, makers of Terraform and other tools [shared their written practices](https://works.hashicorp.com/articles/writing-practices-and-culture).

 #### Operations